zaphB/sampleman/README.md

 ## Installation & Running

 Download the executable of the [latest release](https://github.com/zaphB/sampleman/releases/latest) for your platform.
 Place the executable in a path that seems reasonable to you and run it.
 A browser window should open showing the sampleman frontend.

+*Having trouble executing?* On a linux machine, make sure the downloaded file has the "execute" permission flag set (usually found in "right-click menu" -> "properties").
+On newer MacOs machines it may be very tricky to run the executable, because of the strict code-signing requirements.
+Maybe it is worth trying to [run from source](#running-from-source).

-The executable for your platform is missing?
-Then see how to run from source in the "[for developers](#for-developers)" section at the bottom of this readme, or contact me to add your platform to the list.
+*The executable for your platform is missing?* Then see how to [run sampleman from the source](#running-from-source)" at the bottom of this readme, or contact me to have your platform to the list.

 ### Quick Configuration